 IUFRO Task Forces are established on a temporary basis during each 5-year IUFRO Board term to advance inter‐disciplinary cooperation in forest research fields that span two or more IUFRO Divisions.
 Their focus is on emerging key issues that are of great interest to policy makers and groups inside and outside the forest sector, and contribute to international processes and activities.
-Since 1991, over 30 IUFRO Task Forces have brought together scientists, policy-makers and other stakeholders to conduct innovative work across a broad range of topics (for more information on these earlier Task Forces please visit: http://www.iufro.org/science/task-forces/former-task-forces/).
+Since 1991, over 40 IUFRO Task Forces have brought together scientists, policy-makers and other stakeholders to conduct innovative work across a broad range of topics (for more information on these earlier Task Forces please visit: https://www.iufro.org/science/task-forces/former-task-forces/).

-- Sustainable Forest Biomass Network
+- Forest Education

-- Forests, Soil and Water Interactions
+- Forests and Water Interactions in a Changing Environment

 Further details on these Task Forces may be found on their respective webpages.